-Center for Discovery Newport Beach is an outpatient eating disorder treatment center for patients of all genders and all ages.
-This location opened in 2014 and is located in Orange County, California, just minutes from Balboa Island, with convenient access to the 405 freeway and John Wayne airport.
+Center for Discovery Southport is an eating disorder outpatient treatment program that treats patients of all genders ages 11-17 who are struggling with an eating disorder.
+This outpatient facility opened in 2019 and offers both partial hospitalization and intensive outpatient levels of care.
 Treatment modalities we offer include cognitive behavioral therapy (CBT), exposure & response prevention (ERP) and dialectical behavior therapy (DBT).

 In addition to receiving evidence-based therapies, patients all have the opportunity to put “joyful” back into movement through yoga and other activities.
 Discovery’s specialized binge eating disorder (BED) program, Path to Peace, is also offered at this location.

-Insurances we accept include but are not limited to Beacon Health Strategies, Cigna/ Great West, Halcyon, Magellan of CA HAI and UHA.
+Insurances we accept include but are not limited to MCCP (Medical Cost Containment Professionals, LLC), Fortified Provider Network (FPN), Beacon HO/VO – GHI/BMP, CHCS IPA, Emblem, and Commercial, Anthem BC/BS of CT, and Optum BH – UHC/UBH including PBH/Oxford.
+Please remember that the insurances we accept change frequently.
 Please remember that the insurances we accept change frequently.
 Our insurance team will verify your coverage.

 MEET THE TEAM

 Christine is the Clinical Intake Coordinator at the Southport Adolescent PHP/IOP program.
 She received her Bachelor’s degree in Psychology from the University of Colorado at Boulder, and continued her education at Fordham University Graduate School of Social Work, earning her Master of Social Work degree.
 She is a Licensed Master of Social Work.